Information for Festivalgoers

 Festival Hours 1:00pm - 10:00pm (art and vendor booths close at dusk)

 Family Village Hours 1:30pm-8:00pm

 The Sheraton Raleigh sits within the Festival footprint, and it affords guests a convenient location from which to experience all the Festival has to offer.
-We will have a special room rate for AACF visitors at the Sheraton.
-Click the link below to access the rate before August 1.
+We will post a link to the AACF rate in August.

 The Raleigh Marriott City Center is also within the Festival footprint, closer to the Main Stage.
 We will have a special room rate for AACF visitors at the Marriott City Center.
 Check back in August for access to the AACF rate.

 Directions from I-40

 Take exit 298B, South Saunders Street, going North toward downtown Raleigh.
 South Saunders Street becomes McDowell Street as you enter the downtown area.
 The festival is two blocks east of the corner of McDowell and Davie Streets, along Fayetteville Street.